nimrah-a/transit-analytics-sql/README.md

 **Portfolio Project by Nimrah Ashraf**

 An Oracle SQL portfolio project that models a public transit system using relational database design, SQL views, and business reporting.
-This project demonstrates database design, data relationships, and analytical SQL queries for a fictional transit system.
+This project demonstrates database design principles, table relationships, and analytical SQL queries through a fictional public transit system.

 ---